Excited to renovate your property?

 What happens if you remove a load-bearing wall?

-You must know the location of load bearing walls before carrying out any structural work involving walls in a property, such as building an extension, because not doing so makes a potentially life-threatening structural collapse possible.
-So, learning how to tell if a wall is load bearing is the first step.
+You must know the location of load bearing walls before carrying out any structural work in a property, such as building an extension.
+Not doing so makes a potentially life-threatening structural collapse possible.

 That is why you must get an experienced structural engineer to inspect the property for you.
-They will have the necessary knowledge and, if their advice results in a structural collapse, they should at least have professional indemnity insurance.
+They will have the necessary knowledge and, in the unlikely event of any damage, structural engineers carry professional indemnity insurance which you will be protected by.

 Walls which are load bearing can be removed, but it is a complex and expensive process which you need a structural engineer to oversee, therefore you should always take professional advice before doing so.